Last updated on October 4th, 2024

 Here are some other potential causes:

-• NTC thermistor is faulty: Flow or return temperature sensor can be out of calibration or not connected properly.
+- NTC thermistor is faulty: The flow or return temperature sensor can be out of calibration or not connected properly.
 This will need to be secured or replaced

-• Thermistor wiring damaged or loose: The wiring on the thermistors will need fully checked from thermistor to PCB for any damage or loose connections.
+- Thermistor wiring damaged or loose: The wiring on the thermistors will need fully checked from the thermistor to PCB for any damage or loose connections.
 Any problems will need fixed or replaced

-• Low heat input on heat exchanger: This can be caused a gas valve problem or lack of thermal transfer from the combustion chamber
+- Low heat input on heat exchanger: This can be caused by a gas valve problem or lack of thermal transfer from the combustion chamber

 How to Fix F83 Fault on a Glow-worm Boiler